-One sheet pan is all you need to make a complete dinner of Roasted Maple Salmon with Sweet Potatoes and Brussels Sprouts.
+Maple Salmon Sheet Pan Dinner with Sweet Potatoes and Brussels Sprouts.
+A complete dinner recipe made in a single pan.
 Clean up is a breeze for this sweet and savory meal.

 Salmon never tasted so delicious and was so easy to make.
-Cook up a wholesome dinner of Roasted Maple Salmon with Sweet Potatoes and Brussels Sprouts on a single sheet pan.
+Cook up a wholesome dinner of Maple Salmon Sheet Pan Dinner with Sweet Potatoes and Brussels Sprouts on a single sheet pan.
 Supper is a win win for everyone in the family.

 A large baking sheet pan (or half sheet pan as it is also known as) is typically 18 inches by 12 inches and is indispensable in the kitchen.
 I love using them for roasting carrots and parsnip fries or balsamic red onions, baking big almond butter chocolate chip cookies, and for preparing dinner in single pan.

 the ingredients in this sheet pan dinner recipe